SupreethRagavendra/college-placement-portals/RENDER_QUICK_FIX.md

 # 🚨 QUICK FIX: Render 500 Error

+## ⚠️ If You See "xlhm8" or Garbled Text in Logs

+This usually means:
+1. **APP_KEY is missing or invalid** - The encryption key is not set
+2. **PHP process crashed** - Before proper error logging could occur
+3. **Database connection failed** - Can't connect to Supabase

+**Quick Fix:** Follow the steps below to set proper environment variables and enable debug mode.

+---

 ## Immediate Actions (Do These Now!)

 ### 1. Set Environment Variables in Render Dashboard